 Unacceptable Behaviors Include:

+Anyone who is the recipient of unacceptable behavior should feel free to speak up without any fear of retaliation.
 If you wish to report discrimination or harassment you have witnessed or experienced, you may do so by contacting:

 William B. Coleman, PhD